WHAT IS THE PATIENT DRIVEN PAYMENT MODEL (PDPM)?

 Billing Under PDPM and the Interrupted Stay Policy

-During this webinar we review the interrupted stay policy, assessment requirements, and provide detailed information related to billing an interrupted stay.
+During this webinar we review the interrupted stay policy, assessment requirements, and provide detailed information related to billing an interrupted stay with PDPM.

 Therapy Experts Talk PDPM

-Watch this webinar as our panel discusses the fate of therapy under PDPM, adjustments, nursing CMGs, new therapy policies, operational challenges and strategies to overcome them.
+Watch this webinar as our panel discusses how PDPM affects therapy adjustments, nursing CMGs, new therapy policies, operational challenges and strategies to overcome them.

 PDPM and Staff Training: The Intersection of Payment Reform and the Requirements of Participation